wilmerhallinjacobsson/Dark-Patterns-on-Streaming-Services-Supplementary-Material/Screenshots of survey in English/tranlsationGotLost.md

 Unfortunetly, I was unable to retrieve the English version of the survey because of a bug on Jotforms online service that deleted the translation during my trial to capture screenshots of it.
+If it is at some point recovered, it will be uploaded here.